 You Aren’t Providing Clear Data

 While it’s really easy to state that you were able to effectively manage daily affairs in your office, work as a project manager, or implement a new process, what an employer is really looking for is quantified data.
 You need to prove your expertise and your experience with data that can back up your claims.
+It’s critical that you list your work experience accurately.

 To do this, begin by thinking about the many projects that you have worked on for an employer over the years.
 Think about the effect that your efforts had upon the organization on a whole.
 For example, did your efforts lower certain costs, or were you able to negotiate better contracts with vendors?
 Whatever the answer may be, use numbers to discuss how much money was saved, how profits increased, etc. This hard data is what employers really want to see.